India's ruling BJP party sacks lawmaker accused of rape | DW | 01.08.2019

 Read more: Protests in India after alleged rape victim hurt in car crash

-India's Central Bureau of Investigation (CBI) is investigating Sengar and 10 others with murder after Sunday's apparent attack.
+India's Central Bureau of Investigation (CBI) is investigating Sengar and 10 others over Sunday's apparent attack.
 The woman's family allege the incident was an attempt to silence her.

 Sunday's incident came after two years of alleged ill treatment of the woman.
 During this time, she reportedly went missing for about 10 days, her father died after an alleged beating in police custody and a key witness died.